 I know you came here for the how and why, so let me explain….

-Art therapy is all about making the experience of painting or creating something, more important than the outcome.
+Using art as therapy is all about making the experience of painting or creating something, more important than the outcome.
 The main goal is to go all in without the doubt or concern about your talent or skill.
 This process allows you to break the chains and go beyond where you thought you could go.

 So how does the art therapy process help someone through chronic pain?